dynawo/dynawo-algorithms/README.md

 It can be used with any tool of the Dyna&omega;o toolsuite (DynaFlow, DynaWaltz, DynaSwing, DySym, DynaWave).

 It provides the following possibilities:
-  - **Unitary simulations**: simulations of one or several power systems described in a .jobs file (see [Dyna&omega;o documentation](https://github.com/dynawo/dynawo/releases/download/v1.3.0/DynawoDocumentation.pdf));
+  - **Unitary simulations**: simulations of one or several power systems test cases described in a .jobs file (see [Dyna&omega;o documentation](https://github.com/dynawo/dynawo/releases/download/v1.3.0/DynawoDocumentation.pdf));
-  - **Systematic analysis**: simulations of a same base power system subject to different events to assess the global stability;
+  - **Systematic analysis**: simulations of a same base power system test case subject to different events to assess the global stability;
-  - **Margin calculation**: simulations of a same base power system with a load variation and subject to different events to compute the maximum load increase in a specific region before the voltage collapses;
+  - **Margin calculation**: simulations of a same base power system test case with a load variation and subject to different events to compute the maximum load increase in a specific region before the voltage collapses;
   - **Load increase**: simulation of a single load variation.

 ## Dyna&omega;o algorithms Distribution